 The Lord of the Rings: Return of the King (2003)

 Franchise games are almost always terrible.
 They are usually just lazy cash grabs meant to capitalize on the popularity of a summer blockbuster.
 However, that wasn’t the case with The Lord of the Rings: Return of the King.
-The game proved to be surprisingly fun and did well following the main events of the movie while having engaging gameplay.
+This awesome PS2 game proved to be surprisingly fun and did well following the main events of the movie while having engaging gameplay.

 Like its predecessor, The Two Towers, Return of the King is a hack-and-slash game that the developers likened to a modern Gauntlet.
 Unlike the first game, though, Return of the King had multiple storylines, more playable characters, and unique environmental interactions.
 The game also had a co-op mode that let you play with a buddy.